mcneel/compute.rhino3d/docs/installation.md

 ## Configuration

-### URL reservation
+### Calling Compute from another computer

 Release builds of Compute listen on 0.0.0.0 by default so that you can connect from another computer.
-For this to work, you may need to configure URL reservation.
+For this to work, you'll need to open ports in the Windows firewall.
+You may also need to configure URL reservation.
+The steps below assume you're using ports 80 for HTTP and 443 for HTTPS.
+If you're using another port, then you probably know what you're doing!

-1. Start PowerShell as Administrator.
+1. Start PowerShell as Administrator
+1. Run `Install-WindowsFeature -name Web-Server -IncludeManagementTools` to install IIS and automatically open ports 80 and 443
+1. Configure URL reservation:
-1. For HTTP, `netsh http add urlacl url="http://+:80/" user="Everyone"`.
+    1. For HTTP, `netsh http add urlacl url="http://+:80/" user="Everyone"`
-1. For HTTPS, `netsh http add urlacl url="https://+:443/" user="Everyone"`.
+    1. For HTTPS, `netsh http add urlacl url="https://+:443/" user="Everyone"`

 ### Environment variables